alpaddesai/GlobalSupplyChainStrategySourcingandProcurement/README.md

 # Global Supply Chain Strategy, Sourcing and Procurement

-This repository provides an custom individual project on a digital transformation strategy in supply chain domain.
+This repository provides an custom academic individual project on a digital transformation strategy in supply chain domain.
 Confidential information is not displayed.
+Reference https://globaledge.msu.edu/ and https://nasbite.org/

 ## Supply Chain
 ![image](Slide1.JPG)